oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 Essentially, writing MapReduce jobs often becomes a tuning/tweaking exercise, balancing data across nodes in all the phases so no one phase takes too long, that all mappers/reducers do similar amounts of work, that shuffling load is minimised, and that the right balance between parallelism and throughput is struck - you may be able to split the task over 200 mappers, but is it faster than splitting it across 2?

-As a final note, you can customise almost all aspects of MapReduce, from how records are keyed, to the logic of the shuffle steps and how records are combined together, so you have an immense amount of control.
+There's a lot more to all this, as I'm sure you can imagine - keying/shuffling strategies to minimise data transfer, tweaking parallelism on mappers and reducers to hit the sweet spot where increased parallelism gives the most reward.
+You can customise almost all aspects of MapReduce, from how records are keyed, to the logic of the shuffle steps and how records are combined together, so you have an immense amount of control.

 ### Examples